 One of the first noticeable differences between the two is the layout.
 Wunderlist is in list view.
 This view is great for seeing everything that needs to be completed in a condensed way, but not as good at being able to group similar activities.
 Planner does a much better job at grouping activities.
 They have “buckets” that you group your to-dos into.

-It’s extremely important to point out that Planner is a part of Office 365.
-This means that capabilities are integrated into a more seamless workflow that also includes Office 365 Groups.
+It’s extremely important to point out that Planner is a part of Microsoft 365.
+This means that capabilities are integrated into a more seamless workflow that also includes Microsoft 365 Groups.
 For example, Planner boards have OneNote notebooks tied to them.
 Although Wunderlist and Planner both have abilities such as: assigning, sub-tasking, commenting, and due dates, planner has other, often needed, abilities.
 One such ability is the presence of separate screens that organize the information put into the list, like the Planner dashboard or even Microsoft’s To-Do application.

 In Planner, conversations on a task are also organized on a separate screen to be able to see if other team members need your attention on an item.
 Although Wunderlist has a due date feature, Planner has integrated this feature into a separate calendar view, which helps visual users.
 Another additional grouping that may be helpful is the use of labels in Planner, which can further categorize tasks.